franccesco/getaltname/README.md

 # GetAltNames
-Get Subject Alt Names for SSL Certificates which can provide you with URI's, Emails, DNS names and IP Addresses.
+Get Subject Alt Names for SSL Certificates which can provide you with DNS names or virtual servers.

 It's useful in a discovery phase of a pentesting assesment, just a little tool to provide you with more information about your target and scope.